oss-mindware/AutoGPT-Mindware/README.md

 ## 🚀 How to Use

-After completing the installation and configuration steps, you can enable specific plugins for Auto-GPT via the [Mindware website](https://mindware.xyz).
+After completing the installation and configuration steps, you can enable specific plugins for Auto-GPT via the [Mindware website](https://mindware.xyz){:target="_blank" rel="noopener"}.
 For instance, if you want to allow AutoGPT to solve math problems, enable WolframAlpha:

 <img width="944" alt="Screenshot 2023-08-26 153427" src="https://github.com/open-mindware/AutoGPT-Mindware/assets/23727727/3a663be4-8925-4485-ab91-304fd6e9868a">